 Seller’s agent commission in Kelowna: 3.5% on the first $100,000 and 1.75% on the remaining total.

-The seller of the home will usually pay the real estate agent commission.
-When a home is listed, the seller will decide on the gross commission they are willing to pay and how it will be split between the buyer and seller agents.
+The property seller will usually pay the real estate agent commissions of both the buyer and seller agents.
+When a home is listed, the seller will decide on the total commission they are willing to pay and how it will be split between the buyer and seller agents.
 This commission will then be paid out by lawyers after the transaction has been completed.

 Typically, the seller will cover both the commission for both agents.
 In rare cases, if the seller lists the property by themselves or chooses not to give a buyer agent commission, the buyer may have to pay their agent the difference.
 However, such cases are rare and real estate agents will generally let you know beforehand if it is the case.

 Real estate agent commissions are high because the commission is split between many different parties and the real estate agent has to cover any marketing expenses even if the home doesn’t sell.
-The agent may have to pay upfront for professional photography, mail marketing materials, supplies, and much more.
-Your agent works very hard behind the scenes to ensure that you are getting the best price for your property and in some cases, a higher commission can mean better marketing for your home.
+The listing agent may have to pay upfront for professional photography, mail marketing materials, supplies, and much more.
+Your agent works very hard behind the scenes to ensure that you are getting the best price for your property

 There is no formal rule or regulation that sets the commission rate.
+Canada’s Competition Act explicitly forbids real estate agents and the real estate industry from setting or claiming a standard commission rate.
 Each agent can choose their own commission type and rate or fee.
-Although the commission will vary from agent to agent, it will be close to the average commission for the area.
-Real estate commissions are negotiable.
+Although the commission will vary from agent to agent, it will usually be close to the average commission for the area.
+Sellers can always negotiate the commission rate for their seller agent as well as set the commission for the buyer agent.
 Details about your agent’s commission will be outlined in the contract you sign when hiring an agent.

-Yes!
-Like most other service fees, you can negotiate the commission with your agent.
+Yes, you can negotiate the commission with your agent.
 The commission makes up the largest portion of your selling costs, so it always makes sense to check and negotiate the commission of different real estate agents when selling a property.
-On WOWA, you can check real estate agent commissions.

-Flat-fee commissions can seem like a great way to save money, especially since they are usually cheaper than equivalent percentage-based commissions.
-However, the quality and quantity of services offered with flat-fee packages are often much lower.
-You may have to stage and market the home yourself, and you will still have to pay a buyer’s agent commission.
+Flat-fee commissions can seem like a great way to save money, especially since they are usually cheaper than typical percentage-based commissions.
+However, the quality and quantity of services offered with flat-fee packages are often lower.
+You may have to stage the home yourself and you will still have to pay a buyer’s agent commission.
+If you are looking to save on commission, it may be better to find real estate agents who charge a lower commission rate like 1%.

 Yes.
 Real estate agent commission is paid only when the property is sold, even if the property has been listed for a long time.
 In addition, some sellers may choose to self-list their properties and not offer a commission to buyer agents.
 We do not recommend this as doing so could reduce the likelihood of your property being sold.